OfficeDev/VBA-content/Access-VBA/articles/556c4fdb-c88e-a102-bccd-71bd53c9cffb.md

 # MacroError Object (Access)

+ **Last modified:** July 28, 2015

 Represents the properties of a run-time error that occurs in a macro.

 ## Remarks